huggingface/hub-docs/docs/hub/collections.md

 ## Collaborating on collections

-organization collections are a great way to build collections together.
+Organization collections are a great way to build collections together.
 Any member of the organization can add, edit and remove items from the collection.
 Use the **history feature** to keep track of who has edited the collection.

 ## Collection options

 ### Collection visibility

 **Public collections appear at the top of your profile or organization page and can be viewed by anyone.
-The first 3 items in each collection are visible directly in the collection preview, to see more the user must click to go to the collection page.
+The first 3 items in each collection are visible directly in the collection preview.
+To see more, the user must click to go to the collection page.
-Set your collection to **private\*\* if you don't want it to be accessible via its URL (it will not be displayed on your profile/organization page).
+Set your collection to **private** if you don't want it to be accessible via its URL (it will not be displayed on your profile/organization page).
 For organizations, private collections are only available to members of the organization.

-### Sorting your collection(s) and theirs items
+### Sorting your collection(s) and their items

-You can use the sort handles in the collections list (on the left side of your collections page) to change the order of your collections, the first 2 collections will be directly visible on your profile/organization pages.
+You can use the sort handles in the collections list (on the left side of your collections page) to change the order of your collections.
+The first two collections will be directly visible on your profile/organization pages.

 You can also sort repositories within a collection by dragging the handles next to each item.